Jalutuskäik Nõmme tänavatelPhoto author: Rea Kõiv

 Hidden legends and forest trails – a journey through Nõmme

-This pleasant route through Nõmme lets you get a taste of local life in Tallinn: green, calm, historical, and charmingly eccentric.
+This pleasant route through Nõmme lets you get a taste of Tallinn's local life.
+The neighborhood is green, calm, historical, and charmingly eccentric.

-Step off the beaten path and uncover a quieter, greener side of Tallinn.
-This calm, forested district feels like an escape from the city yet lies just a short train ride from the centre.
+This calm, forested district of Estonia's capital feels like an escape from the city yet lies just a short train ride from the centre.
 With winding trails, historic buildings, whimsical sculptures, and local markets, a self-guided walk in Nõmme offers a blend of nature, heritage, and charm - all at your own pace.

 What to expect on the route:

-• Main attractions: Glehn Park with its unique statues and buildings; the serene Nõmme-Mustamäe Landscape Protection Area, the quaint and lovely Nõmme Market, Nõmme railway station and museum.
+• Main attractions: Glehn Park with its unique statues and buildings; the serene Nõmme-Mustamäe Landscape Protection Area, the charming Nõmme Market, and the Nõmme railway station and museum.

 • Distance: 4.2 km (2.6 miles)

-• How to get here: from Tallinn train station (Balti Jaam) take a westbound train to Hiiu station
+• How to get here: From Tallinn's main train station (Balti Jaam), take a westbound train to Hiiu station.
+Once you finish exploring Nõmme, you can take the train and continue your travels around Estonia.

 Woman looking at a stone statue of Kalevipoeg in Glehn Park.